LITTLE LIGHTS CHRISTIAN EARLY LEARNING CENTER

 CURRICULUM AND LEARNING ENVIRONMENT

 Little Lights Christian Early Learning Center exists to partner with you in surrounding your child with a loving, experience-rich environment in which to learn and grow.
 We know that every child is a unique creation of God; with their own personality, learning style, needs, and interests.
-We have developed a broad based curriculum to provide your child with a variety of learning experiences using themes, interest centers, and book extensions.
+We have developed a broad-based curriculum to provide your child with a variety of learning experiences using themes, interest centers, and book extensions.

 Little Lights seeks also to present the truth of God’s Word, the Bible, in a way young children can understand and relate to.
-They learn that God created everything in this world, that prayer is talking to God, that Jesus is God’s Son and how He wants us to treat one another.
+They learn that God created everything in this world, that prayer is talking to God, that Jesus is God’s Son and learn how He wants us to treat one another.

 Each classroom follows a basic, flexible schedule designed to meet the current needs of the children.
 It is filled with a balance of activities to meet your child’s developmental needs and to provide for their personal care.
 This gives organization and structure to your child’s day.
 Schedules are posted in the individual classrooms.